 This course includes development of the fundamental skills of understanding, speaking, reading and writing.
 Listening practice is available.
 Media are incorporated into classroom experience.
 Native speakers of German must get approval of the instructor.
-Prerequisite: ENG 097, if required.
+Prerequisite: ENG 097, if required 3 lecture hours per week 3 credit hours